-In the last tutorial of this series you learned about Sources in Open Broadcaster, with a focus on the two most useful types for screen recording: Screen Capture/Display Capture and Window Capture, which you can use to set up multiple recording targets, like monitors or specific applications, and even webcams.
+In the last tutorial of this series you learned about Sources in Open Broadcaster, with a focus on the two most useful types for screen recording: Screen Capture/Display Capture and Window Capture, which you can use to set up multiple recording targets, like monitors or specific applications, and even video cameras and webcams.
 In this tutorial you'll learn how to organize your sources using Scenes and do a basic transition.

 1. OBS Scene Basics